volkamerlab/CADDSeminar_2023/notebooks/T03_proteinfolding/README.md

 ## Aim of this talktorial

 In this notebook, we will learn about protein folding and how to predict protein structures using machine learning.
-This helps us understand diseases and accelerates drug development.
+This task is crucial for understanding diseases and accelerating drug development.

-Our work here will include comparing the predicted structures to their corresponding crystalline forms.

 ### Contents in *Theory*